 A WKBW wheel of talent: the KB VIPs.

-As a kid growing up in Angola, NY, only 20 miles or so from Buffalo, I was able to hear great radio personalities from Toronto, Detroit, Chicago, New York City, and Buffalo.
+As a kid growing up on Lake Erie in Angola, NY, only 20 miles south of Buffalo, I was able to hear great radio personalities from Toronto, Detroit, Chicago, NYC, Buffalo and beyond.
 This was back when radio was filled with color, excitement, and real people.
 I was privileged to hear Ron Britain and his "wall of sound effects" controlled chaos show on WCFL.
-The incredibly fast talking Jack Armstrong on KB.
+The incredibly fast talking Jack Armstrong, first on WKYC and then on KB.
 The speed of his delivery was to radio as Maynard Ferguson's high notes were to jazz trumpet.
-Ron "King B" Britain used to say he was doing radio for himself, that made him laugh.
+Ron "King B" Britain used to say he was doing radio for himself, stuff that made him laugh.
 And if you had the same sense of humor he did (and I certainly did as a kid), it was also radio for you.
 You didn't know what was coming next but you knew this man was having a great time and getting paid for it.

 A few DJs I really enjoyed and learned from:

-CKLW, Detroit/Windsor – Gary Burbank, Tom Shannon, Big Jim Edwards and many others.
+CKLW, Detroit/Windsor – Gary Burbank, Tom Shannon, Big Jim Edwards, and Bill Gable

-WCFL, Chicago – Barney Pip, Dick Biondi, and Ron Britain
+WCFL, Chicago – Barney Pip, Dick Biondi, Fred Winston, and Ron Britain

 WKBW, Buffalo – Don Berns, Shane "Brother" Shane, Jeff Kaye, Stan Roberts, Sandy Beach, Dan Neaverth and Jack Armstrong

-WUFO, Buffalo – Gary Byrd and Jerry B, who both went onto major market urban radio success
+WUFO, Buffalo – Guy and Hank Cameron, Gary Byrd, and Gerry B(ledsoe), the latter two both went onto major market urban radio success in New York

 WGR, Buffalo – Frank "Bunny" Benny and Larry Anderson

-Great jazz shows – like Ken Ruof on WADV and Al Wallack on WEBR in Buffalo, Guy Cameron on WUFO, and Harry Abraham's "Best of All Possible Worlds" on WHAM.
+Great jazz shows – like Ken Ruof on WADV and Al Wallack on WEBR in Buffalo, and Harry Abraham's "Best of All Possible Worlds" on WHAM.

-WHAM, Rochester – Jack Slattery, "The World's Tallest Midget" and George Haefner, both wonderful radio broadcasters and human beings who I had the pleasure of working with at "The New WSAY."
+WHAM, Rochester – Jack Slattery, "The World's Tallest Midget" and George Haefner, wonderful radio broadcasters and human beings whom I worked with at "The New WSAY"

 WBBF, Rochester – Hans Petersen and Don Michael Gerrard, Dave Mason, Bob Savage